We already told you about how easy it is to make waffles at home. We leave you a post about it with a basic recipe here .

 Preparation

-1. Mix cornmeal, flour, maple syrup, baking powder, baking soda, and salt.
+1. Mix the cornmeal, flour, maple syrup, baking powder, baking soda, and salt.

-2. In another bowl, beat the eggs together with the buttermilk and the butter, and when it is well integrated, add the previously mixed dry ingredients.
-Don't over mix, small lumps should be visible.
+2. In another bowl, beat the eggs together with the buttermilk and butter, and when it is well integrated, add the previously mixed dry ingredients.
+Do not over mix, small lumps should be visible.

 3. Let the dough rest for 15 minutes.
-During the last 3 minutes of this rest period, preheat both plates of your Nordic Ware waffle maker over medium heat.
+During the last 3 minutes of this rest period, preheat both irons in your Nordic Ware waffle iron over medium heat.

-4. Brush the waffle maker with butter, vegetable oil, or release spray.
-Pour the batter into the center of the iron and cook 3-4 minutes total, turning the waffle iron halfway through the cooking time so that both sides of the cookies brown evenly.
+4. Brush the waffle iron with butter, vegetable oil or release spray.
+Pour batter into center of iron and cook 3-4 minutes total, turning waffle iron halfway through cooking time so both sides of waffle are evenly browned.

 5. Repeat the process with the remaining dough.